 3) Approach or the way you solved it

-4) Result or the outcome
+4) The result or the outcome

 While a problem is a problem big or small, it is important to highlight the major ones that you have solved earlier and to which the employers are able to relate to.

 Always showcase your convincing or persuading powers, as a good analyzer should also have great communication skills and be able to convince or persuade easily.

 They want a problem solver not a problem maker.
 While you may possess exceptional analytical skills, if you are the one creating the problems (though you obviously solve it) your powers will be overlooked.

-Be prepared to be cross questioned.
+Be prepared to be cross-questioned.
 Your solution or even solutions which have worked and given positive results may not be accepted by the employers and they may ask how in some other way too you could have solved it.

 Another very important way in which you can show your analytical skills in an interview is by showing ways in which, you are a good decision maker.

 How would you know whether you have good analytical skills?

 Before you boast about your analytical skills or know ways to showcase it in your cover letters, CV’s or in interviews, you need to be sure if you truly are a good analyzer or a problem solver.

-A creative bent of analytical mind helps you solve problems in the shortest and easiest way possible and also brings up several alternative ways to solve the problem
+A creative bent of analytical mind helps you solve problems in the shortest and easiest way possible and also brings up several alternative ways to solve the problem.

 A good problem solver does not give up.
 He/she is always persistent and consistent with his analytical work towards solving the problems.

-3. You are responsible: You are responsible and confident enough to challenge traditional ways of doing things and working towards discovering new and improved ways of solving age old problems.
+You are responsible and confident enough to challenge traditional ways of doing things and working towards discovering new and improved ways of solving age-old problems.